 - failure to meet Alberta Safety Codes requirements to ensure public safety

-Sturgeon County had been working with Prairie Gardens for years to help them resolve permit and public safety issues; these efforts started long before a stop order was issued in fall 2021.
-Even after issuing the stop order, the County entered into an agreement with Prairie Gardens that would allow them to continue operations while taking the necessary steps to address the public safety issues and permitting requirements.
+Sturgeon County had been working with Prairie Gardens for years to help them resolve permit and public safety issues.
+Even after issuing the stop order in fall 2021, the County entered into an agreement with Prairie Gardens that would allow them to continue operations while taking the necessary steps to address the public safety issues and permitting requirements.

 Prairie Gardens can accommodate parking for roughly 100 vehicles (50 at its main entrance and 50 in its overflow parking area).
 This did not provide enough parking space for visitors, especially at peak times.

 When there wasn’t available parking space in these lots, visitors often parked along Lily Lake Road – a single-lane highway with narrow shoulders.
-To reach the main entrance, those parking in the overflow area or on the road had to walk along Lily Lake Road for more than five-minutes, or nearly half a mile.
-This posed a significant public safety risk.
+To reach the main entrance, those parking in the overflow area or on the road had to walk along Lily Lake Road for more than five minutes, or nearly half a mile.
+The shoulders of the road are narrow and there is limited space for pedestrians and vehicles to share the road safely.

 Parking on Lily Lake Road is not allowed according to section 43(2) of the Traffic Safety Act, which is provincial legislation.